Stork Craft Furniture. Keeping Babies Safe for Over 60 Years.

 - Do not substitute hardware.

 - Always send in the product registration card that comes with every new crib (most crib manufacturers offer this service online as well).
 Returning the card ensures that the consumer will be notified if the crib is recalled.
 You can access Stork Craft’s registration card system here.
+Additionally, you can check the manufacturer’s website and the websites of the U.S. Consumer Product Safety Commission and Health Canada to see if your crib has been recalled.

 - Check the crib often for missing hardware, loose screws or anything out of the ordinary.
 A consumer could even make it part of the routine to inspect the crib every time the sheet is changed, which Stork Craft recommends.